SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 BENEFITS FOR PERIMENOPAUSE & MENOPAUSE

-PHYSICAL HEALTH Targeted resistance training using Pilates apparatus, springs, props, free-weights, and bodyweight supports muscle strength, bone density, joint comfort, coordination, and fall prevention.
+PHYSICAL HEALTH Progressive resistance training using Pilates apparatus, springs, props, free-weights, and bodyweight supports muscle strength, bone density, joint comfort, coordination, and fall prevention.
 This approach also protects cognitive function and supports cardiovascular and metabolic health.

 HOW OUR PERIMENOPAUSE &